 Ages 9 – 12

 |Level 2: Maine Woodsman

 Ages 12 – 14

-Methods of Evaluation: Oral Tests, skills tests, written tests, according to individual camp’s philosophy.
+Methods of Evaluation: Oral tests, skills tests, and written tests.

-Length of Time Required: Varies due to length of camp session & age.
-Can be completed in one summer, or over several summers.
+Length of Time Required: Varies according to camper’s age and camp sessions.
+Can be completed in one summer or over several summers.

 Modules & Areas of Evaluation